danielfm/jsquickstart/README.rst

   Stores the build output artifacts.

 config
-  Configuration files for the project.
-These files allows you to quickly override most build options whithout touching the XML files.
+  Configuration files for each execution mode.
+These files allow you to quickly override most build options without touching XML files.

 copying
   License files for all bundled dependencies.